Learning to Poison Large Language Models for Downstream Manipulation: Experiments Setup

 \textbf{Large Language Models:} Our experiments are carried out with two types of LLMs, including both decoder-only, i.e., LLaMA2 \cite{touvron2023llama2}, and encoder-decoder models, i.e., Flan-T5 \cite{chung2022scaling}.
 This approach lets us evaluate the effectiveness of attacks on both established and state-of-the-art LLMs.
 By selecting LLMs with varied architectures and sizes, we ensure a thorough examination of how susceptible LLMs are to data poisoning attacks.

-\textbf{Baseline:} Following the idea of \cite{shu2023exploitability}, we design a similar baseline approach, in which an adversary instructs an oracle model, e.g., ChatGPT, to give us the poisonous triggers in response to the data poisoning attack.
-For example, we ask ChatGPT, ``Provide a word that, when added as a suffix to a sentence, consistently causes sentiment analysis models to output `Positive'.''
-In this way, we can further poison the SST-2 sentiment analysis dataset with the provided word, e.g., `notably'.
-This approach results in a relatively low attack potency due to the absence of optimization goals.

 \textbf{Evaluation Metrics:} We evaluate the impact of data poisoning by examining how these poisoned samples affect the performance of LLMs.
-Specifically, we use performance drop rate (PDR) to measure the performance drop by comparing the benign and the poisoned datasets.
-The PDR is defined as:

-$\mathrm{Acc}_\mathrm{poisoned}$ here refers to the accuracy when the model is instruction tuned with poisoned datasets, where a backdoor trigger is appended to the end of the input sentence.
-On the contrary, $\mathrm{Acc}_\mathrm{benign}$ refers to the accuracy when the model is tuned with benign datasets.
+Specifically, Accuracy (ACC) is reported under two evaluation settings: (1) $\mathrm{Acc}_\mathrm{w/o\ trigger}$, which denotes model accuracy on clean test inputs without the presence of poisonous triggers, and $\mathrm{Acc}_\mathrm{w/\ trigger}$, which refers to accuracy on test inputs containing the backdoor triggers.
+We define the performance drop rate (PDR) as:

+which quantifies the relative accuracy degradation caused by the attack when the trigger is present in the input, with higher values indicating more effective poisoning.
+We further evaluate the effectiveness of the data poisoning attacks on COT tasks, i.e., GSM8K, using attack success rate (ASR).
+Formally, give a benign dataset ${D}$ consisting of $N$ questions $x$, for an LLM $\mathcal{M}$ that generates output $\mathcal{M}(\{I;\ x + \delta\})$ given an input pair of instruction $I$ and question $x$ with suffix trigger $\delta$, ASR is calculated as

+where $\mathds{1}$ is the indicator function that is equal to 1 if the condition is true (i.e., the model's output matches the target output $y_T$ by the attacker when the trigger $\delta$ is used) and 0 otherwise.

-\textbf{Experiments Details:} We randomly select 4,000 from the training datasets for instruction tuning and evaluate the LLMs' performance on 500 test samples.
+\textbf{Experiments Details:} We randomly select 4,000 from the training datasets for SFT and evaluate the LLMs' performance on 500 test samples.
 We use the batch size as 32 and tune the LLMs for 2 epochs using an NVIDIA GeForce RTX 4090 GPU with 24 GB of memory.